betsalel-williamson/fpga-hello-world/.work-items/migrate-from-make-to-mise/task.md

 - The `install-all` task correctly uses `mise run install -C <path>` for `src/systemverilog/hello_world/`, `src/verilog/hello_world/`, and `src/vhdl/hello_world/`.
 - The `clean-all` task correctly uses `mise run clean -C <path>` for `src/systemverilog/hello_world/`, `src/verilog/hello_world/`, and `src/vhdl/hello_world/`.
 - `hk` is configured in the root `mise.toml` to run commit hooks and linters.
-- `Verible` and `vhdlfmt` are configured in the root `mise.toml` or relevant sub-repository `mise.toml` files for formatting HDL code.
+- `Verible` and `vsg` are configured in the root `mise.toml` or relevant sub-repository `mise.toml` files for formatting HDL code.
 These tools are expected to be installed manually on the system.

 ## Requirements Traceability